dipto4/PyStarsmasher/README.md

 ## Known Bugs
-1. The MPI issue, as mentioned before, is a major bug.
-Fixes are being tested.
-2. Using `mpirun -n 16 python test.py` ensures that PyStarsmasher lets the fortran code use 16 threads to run the code.
-However, it also means that the script is run 16 times in parallel.
-This can be problematic when you're printing something or creating a file inside the script.
-3. I believe there are memory leaks within the program.
+1. I believe there are memory leaks within the program.
 Need to check...
+2. The merger script is buggy.
+An update is coming soon.